Become a Green Chapter

 - Participate in Greek Life’s Trash to Treasure Move-out.

-We have made a cash or in-kind donation to a sustainability-oriented charity
+Make a cash or in-kind donation to a sustainability-oriented charity

 - The Food Recovery Network takes donations in the form of leftover foods.